 - Visit as many attractions as you can in the short time you have your card

-- Start your days early to maximize your time to explore and visit sites
+- Start your days early to maximize your time exploring and visiting sites

 Lisboa Card Review: Final Thoughts